ASSESSMENT

 -

-Consider diagnostic overshadowing - are they in pain?
+Consider diagnostic overshadowing — could the child be in pain or discomfort?

 -

-Check-in with people at home to explore anything that might be contributing.
+Check in with people at home to explore any factors that may be contributing

 -